Michi67/AI_Image_Prompt_Editor/README.md

 ## Getting Started

 **First, open AI_Image_Prompt_Editor.html, then click the "Load Keywords" button to load the Initial_setting_keywords file.**

 You can select the strength of keywords, change the order, and display in multiple languages.

-You can save the keywords and display presets you use, so you can change the situation while maintaining the basic settings.
+You can save the keywords and display presets you use,so you can change the situation while maintaining the basic settings.

 <img width="2369" height="1734" alt="sample2" src="https://github.com/user-attachments/assets/50eaa537-9275-47ac-9461-ad2804502fea" />